Last Updated on

 Here is a list of dos and don’ts to keep in mind during the last phase of your first trimester.

-- Consume lots of folate, calcium, iron, zinc, and fibre.
+- Eat food that is a good source of folate, calcium, iron, zinc, and fibre.

 - Drink 10 to 12 glasses of water and other fluids every day.